Effective Writing for Business

 Instructor: Michael Reilly, Principal, Globalwriters

-This course is conducted in three four-hour sessions by Michael J. Reilly, President of Hally Enterprises, Inc. Mike is a former Reuters correspondent, editor, executive and head of external relations.
+This course is conducted in one eight-hour session by Michael J. Reilly, President of Hally Enterprises, Inc. Mike is a former Reuters correspondent, editor, executive and head of external relations.
 A communications and marketing specialist, he has provided best practice support for ITT Excelis and DDC on Long Island, Lockheed Martin, Alcoa, LexisNexis and dozens of other organizations, large and small.

 Center for Corporate Education at Stony Brook University